Batch & Coil Anodizing

 - Sealing.
 This process closes the pores in the anodic film, giving a surface resistant to staining, abrasion, crazing, and color degradation.

 Quality control.
-Through the entire anodizing process, AAC members monitor the process and quality of the product.
+Through the entire anodizing process, AAC members like SAF monitor the process and quality of the product.
 The application of electrical power and color is preprogrammed and verified on all batches and coils.

 This quality control ensures uniformity to end product specifications for film thickness, density, abrasion resistance, corrosion resistance, color uniformity, fade resistance, reflectivity, image clarity, insulative properties, adhesion and sealing.